DeaTh-G/tagforce-essentials/README.md

 </div><br/>

 - Uncensored Cards
-  - Allows the game to display the Japanese Artwork of cards whilst keeping the game's currently selected language.
+  - Allows the game to display the Japanese Artwork of cards, Uncensored FMVs for special monster animations and other card related effects whilst keeping the game's currently selected language.

 # Installation (Real Hardware)
 The following installation guide assumes you have already set up your PSP with Custom Firmware and your choice of a cheat engine (TempAR/CWCheat).